What is it?

 Sign in through your web browser:

-- Go to https://uw-phi.zoom.us, select the “Sign Into HIPAA UW Zoom” button, enter your UWNet ID and password, and you will be taken to your Zoom account profile web page.
-Here’s the thing, either washington.zoom.us or uw-phi.zoom.us will take you to the sign-in page, but the key is to select the Sign In to HIPAA UW ZOOM login button.
-Otherwise, it is possible to accidentally switch your account to the Standard, non-HIPAA compliant version.
+- Go to https://washington.zoom.us, select the “Sign Into UW Zoom” button, enter your UWNet ID and password, and you will be taken to your Zoom account profile web page.

 Sign in directly in the Zoom desktop app:

-- Follow the UW-IT instructions found at this link:
+- Follow the instructions in the video found at this link:

-- Please take special note of the requirement that, when logging in to Zoom directly through the app, you must use the SSO (Single Sign-on) sign-in option by clicking the “Sign in with SSO” button on the right-hand side of the Zoom app log-in window.
+- Please take special note of the requirement that, when logging in to Zoom directly through the app, you must use the SSO (Single Sign-on) sign-in option by clicking the “Sign in with SSO” button on the bottom of the Zoom app log-in window.
 The first time you do this you will be prompted to enter a “Company Domain.”
-All UW HIPAA Zoom accounts need to enter “uw-phi” in this field.
+All UW Zoom accounts need to have entered “washington ” in this field.

 Here are some general tips for all Zoom meeting participants, presenters and students, for getting ready to participate in a Zoom session: